Rigging for Rescue

 • Command and control for team-based technical rescue

-• Principles of simple, compound and complex pulley systems
+• Simple, compound and complex pulley systems

-• Various stretcher-handling attendant techniques
+• Various stretcher-handling techniques

 • Anchoring methods for optimizing anchor point load distribution

-• And much more!
+• And more!

 Seminar Length: